gamblevore/speedie/README.md

 Unfortunately I am one person who has created a very large piece of work.
 Things will take much longer than we would have liked.

+# Downsides #
+*Is speedie like some magical programming land where everything is better?* **Well... no.** There are downsides!
+And Speedie's downsides may be heavy enough that other languages are a better choice.

+The biggest downside is that the community is (currently) tiny, and lack of 3rd party libs or examples.
+For some people this isn't a problem, as they want to write all the code, or want to create a lib for speedie for others to use.

+But for others, this is a deciding factor.
+For some, without existing code to include, it will slow down your development too much.
+For others, it will slow down development, but Speedie will be still good overall.

+For a student or someone who enjoys learning new things, in fact the fact that we don't have a large amount of 3rd party libs or projects, doesn't affect you, as you will just want to explore.
+And speedie does have a nice bunch of example projects already, to learn from.

 # Goals #
 I have a lot of long-term goals...
 Overall, I want to make programming a whole lot more fun.
 Here goes for a partial-list of goals!